Satyricon: Apocryphal supplements

 The incomplete form in which the Satyricon survives has tantalized many readers, and between 1692 and the present several writers have attempted to round the story out.
 In certain cases, following a well-known conceit of historical fiction, these invented supplements have been claimed to derive from newly discovered manuscripts, a claim that may appear all the more plausible since the real fragments actually came from two different medieval sources and were only brought together by 16th- and 17th-century editors.
 The claims have been exposed by modern scholarship, even 21st-century apocryphal supplements.

 Historical contributions

-Found only in the fragments of the Satyricon is our source of information about the language of the people who made up Rome's populace.
 The Satyricon provides description, conversation, and stories that have become invaluable evidence of colloquial Latin.
-In the realism of Trimalchio's dinner party, we are provided with informal table talk that abounds in vulgarisms and solecisms which give us insight into the unknown Roman proletariat.
+In the realism of Trimalchio's dinner party, readers are provided with informal table talk that abounds in vulgarisms and solecisms which gives insight into the unknown Roman proletariat.

 Chapter 41, the dinner with Trimalchio, depicts such a conversation after the overbearing host has left the room.
 A guest at the party, Dama, after calling for a cup of wine, begins first: